sparksinfosec/redhat-certs/objectives_study_guide.md

     * getting to grub boot screen
         * e (to get to the grub options - esc or arrows up and down to get grub)
         * system.unit=xxx.target (boot specific target)
-            * in the linux kernel line add system.unit=rescue.target (boot into the rescue target)
+            * in the linux kernel line add systemd.unit=rescue.target (boot into the rescue target)
     * Modifying persistent grub2 parameters
         * /etc/default/grub (config file to edit)
         * after making changes compile changes to grub.cfg